 In a classroom situation, I don’t want to interfere with someone’s personal taste.
 I prefer to work on the basics.

 It’s very important to transpose, transpose, and transpose some more.
 Betty Carter would audition pianists by asking them to play “Skylark” in an unusual key.
-Get away from the tyranny of seeing the black and white keys, and open up your ears to harmony in the abstract.
+Get away from the tyranny of seeing the black and white notes, and open up your ears and hands to harmony in the abstract.

 The hardest set of chord changes is not “Giant Steps” or something that moves around.
 The hardest set of chord changes is “rhythm changes.”
 Anyone who studies with me is told to play rhythm changes in all twelve keys as much as possible.
 Nothing has helped me more than that basic exercise.